 There are dozens of ways you can make your website design stand out.
 But Royal Plate comes in with what really matters, the food!

-This New York City establishment is an elegant fine dining restaurant that places extra emphasis on serving up the freshest dishes in town.
+This New York City establishment is a classy fine dining restaurant that places extra emphasis on serving up the freshest dishes in town.

 Royal Plate stuck close to their brand offering – delighting customers with fresh food always.

 This website is a great example of representing your brand values through an online website.

 Best Restaurant Websites Award for…Predicting User Behavior

 During a time when consumers are going to flock to a restaurant to celebrate the special occasion.

-Mostly to reflect the current mood of why the consumer might be searching.
+Mostly to reflect the current mood or vibe of why the consumer might be searching.
 You guessed it right with its current homepage.

 Which has been aptly showcased on all their website pages.
 After all, there is now more than just one way of going to a restaurant.

 Best Restaurant Websites Award for…Sports Bar